 Sony PlayStation 5: Delayed Unveiling

 Sony promised an hour-long event on June 5, where it was going to unveil new games for the upcoming PlayStation 5.
 The announcement came through its official Twitter handle on May 29.
 This event would have created much-needed excitement and anticipation among fans who are eagerly waiting for the launch of PlayStation 5.
-Sony would have used the momentum as a ramp for the launch event that is scheduled for later this year.

 Reason for the postpone